-- Phone number for your usual vet if you have any pets
+- Phone number for your usual veterinarian if you have any pets

 - Any misc instructions to handle affairs while you are gone

 - Put a copy of your passport somewhere (in your backpack, etc) in case your actual passport gets lost or stolen.
 On the back of the copy, write the embassy phone numbers for all your destinations.
 Carry a couple of other copies.
 Sometimes you can provide a copy rather than your actual passport when a guesthouse or rental agency wants to keep your passport.

-- Put in a forwarding order or hold order for your mail at the post office if necessary.
-It may take a few days to go through but is good for up to 1 year.
+- If necessary, put in a forwarding order or hold your mail at the post office.
+This may take a few days to go through.
+A full mailbox is a sure sign that no one is home.

-- Contact the customer support for any credit cards that you intend to carry and tell them to put on record that you will be traveling abroad.
-This will keep them from suspending the card because they see suspicious charges popping up on the other side of the planet!
-Ask if there are any additional exchange fees for using them abroad.
+- Contact the customer support for any debit and credit cards that you intend to carry and tell them to put on record that you will be traveling abroad.
+This will keep them from suspending the card for fraud because they see suspicious charges popping up on the other side of the planet!
+Ask what the international fees are for using the card abroad.

-- Ask them for international contact numbers (you may not be able to dial 1-800 numbers while overseas).
+- Ask your credit card issuers for international contact numbers (you may not be able to dial 1-800 numbers while overseas).
 If the card gets lost or stolen, you will need these to cancel it as soon as possible.

 - If possible, set up automatic billing for any regular monthly bills you receive.
 Have them billed directly to a credit card that you can manage and pay online.
 Not only will you accumulate points for freebies later, it eliminates the need for someone to write checks for you.